nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `untag 2 m/CS2345 mon 12 13`

-Expected Output in the PersonList: CS2345 12PM - 1PM `Lesson` on Monday is dropped.
+Expected Output in the Person List: CS2345 12PM - 1PM `Lesson` on Monday is dropped.
 Moreover, the CS2345 `ModuleTag` is also removed from the Person Card of `Person` with `ContactIndex 2`.

 #### **_Scenario 3_**